Breaks from caring - respite

 We've teamed up with Roffey Park to offer carers a weekend of fun activities and relaxation.
 Carers can join in the fun, and also use the excellent facilities and grounds.

 The weekend break includes all meals, activities and overnight accommodation.
 It is fully funded by Brighton & Hove City Council.

-Please note that the deadline for applications is 31st August 2018.
+Applications for the 2018 carers break closed on 31 August 2018.
 We will not accept applications after this date.

 Planning for emergencies

 The Emergency Back-Up Scheme aims to give peace of mind to carers.
 The scheme provides home-based care at short notice for up to 48 hours if you can't look after the person you care for.
 You'll need to draw up and register an emergency plan giving details of people who may be able to provide care in your place.
 If you don't have family or friends who would be able to assist at short notice then back-up services may be provided by the council.

 Any home care service provided through the Emergency Back-up Scheme is free for up to 48 hours once your plan has been agreed and registered.
 After 48 hours, a charge may be made to the person you care for depending on their financial circumstances.

 For further information about the back-up scheme for carers please read the guidance notes (PDF 86KB).

 To apply please download and complete an emergency backup plan application form (PDF 629KB) or emergency backup application form for Word 97-present (DOC 171KB).